 The increasing liberalism and toleration set in motion by Josef II were swamped by the genocidal nationalism of Nazi Germany.
 Prague’s Jewish community, at the moment of its greatest assimilation, was decimated by the Holocaust.
 We’ll consider the political, economic and ethnic tensions that led to Hitler’s invasion of Czechoslovakia and discuss the implementation of the Nazi’s “Final Solution” in Prague.
 We’ll also discuss the Jewish experience during the communist years and look at the fragile revival of Prague’s Jewish community taking place today.

-*Note to travelers with mobility difficulty: Please note that this tour includes walking up and down stairs that are sometimes very narrow.
-If you believe you will have difficulties, please consider booking a private tour so that your guide can tailor the tour to your limits and personal rhythm.
+*Note to travelers with mobility issues: Please note that this tour as regularly offered includes walking up and down stairs that are sometimes very narrow and/or steep.
+If you believe you will have difficulties, please consider booking a private tour so that your guide can tailor the route to your limits and personal rhythm, leaving out some sites and focusing on other sites as needed.